fernandolpz21/fernandolpz21/README.md

 - 👋 Hi, I’m @fernandolpz21
-- 👀 I’m interested in computer science and learning programing languages
+- 👀 I’m interested in software development and machine learning
-- 🌱 I’m currently learning Software development
+- 🌱 I’m currently learning web development using React
 - 💞️ I’m looking to collaborate on proyects that improve my programming skills
+-       I'm also looking forward to get an internship in microsoft, google or facebook
 - 📫 How to reach me:
     Mail: fernando.lpzg2@gmail.com